Childbirth Classes

 STUDENT OF THE HEARTHMOTHER JOURNEY BY ROOTED IN EDEN

 Understanding childbirth and its physiologic process is essential in obtaining the tools and confidence to advocate for yourself in your birth.
 Why is this important?
-Because without knowledge, without confidence, without comfort, peace, faith, and understanding, all of our trust is put elsewhere (typically our medical providers).
+Because without knowledge, without confidence, without comfort, peace, faith, and understanding, all of our trust is put elsewhere (typically in our providers).
 Understanding what is happening within our bodies as our babies make their way into our arms brings back the beauty, sacredness, and meaning of childbirth.

 I am not a midwife.
 I do not practice western medicine.
 I simply love birth.
 While my future may hold and align with traditional midwifery, I have yet to determine my exact path.
 I do not believe anyone should hold authority over the birthing mother.
 My support is completely mother-led and rooted in faith.